• Home

 Final thoughts on the Floating Gardens of Xochimilco

 Taking a trajinera ride through the canals of Xochimilco was one of our Mexico City highlights.
-The music, colour and atmosphere was a sensory overload, and we had a very fun day enjoying a few drinks onboard.
+The music, colour and atmosphere were a sensory overload, and we had a very fun day enjoying a few drinks onboard.

 I know some people think it’s tacky and touristy, but we disagree.
 At least give it a try for yourself, and let me know what you think in the comments.